ballerina-platform/ballerina-lang/README.md

 ## Running samples

 The website http://ballerinalang.org has several samples you can try out right there in the page.
 These samples are also available in the `<ballerina_home>/samples` directory in your Ballerina distribution.
 Or go to the [ballerina-by-example](https://ballerinalang.org/docs/by-example/) website to view the Ballerina examples.

+## Contributing to Ballerina

+As an open source project, Ballerina welcomes contributions from the community.
+To start contributing, read these [contribution guidelines](https://github.com/ballerina-lang/ballerina/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to our project.

+Check the issue tracker for open issues that interest you.
+We look forward to receiving your contributions.